airdock-io/docker-grafana/README.md

 docker run -i -p 3000:3000 airdock/docker-grafana
 ````

-_Like the Official Grafana container, you can specify the server root URL & the admin password_:
+_Like the Official Grafana container, you can specify the server root URL & admin password_:

 ```
 docker run -i -p 3000:3000 \